germs-lab/SOPs/Wafergen.md

 *	Put in the required information including “shipping data”, “contact”, etc.
 *	Submit to EH&S.
-*	After approval, print it out to bring with you to the Chemistry Store. o	This step is better to be done at least a day before your desired shipping date.
+*	After approval, print it out to bring with you to the Chemistry Store.
+    * This step is better to be done at least a day before your desired shipping date.
 *	Go to AccessPlus then go Chemistry Store online, buy the dry ice.